The period after a divorce isn’t just a time for emotional recovery – it’s a time for financial recovery, too.

 Most separation of financial responsibilities should have occurred during divorce.
 However, credit reports may not reflect all those changes.
 They may show you joint accounts you didn’t know about and must now address.

 The initial impact could mean a further drop in your credit score due to a smaller amount of available credit.
-But, this is just part of the process of cutting the cord with your ex and establishing your own financial history.
-Plus, once you establish your own credit, that score will start to go up again.
+But, this is just part of the process of cutting the cord with your ex and establishing your financial history.
+Plus, once you establish your credit, that score will start to go up again.

 For every joint account still open, you’ll most likely have to write a letter to the creditor.
 In the letter, request account closure or name removal.
 Then provide proof of the credit closures to each credit reporting agency.